popsim-consortium/demes-spec/docs/specification.md

 - We're counting **individuals** not genomes
 - We usually mean the population size in expectation, but there's no hard requirements.
-For example, it's up the implementation whether it thinks a population size of 1/3 is meaningful.
+For example, it's up the implementation whether it thinks a population size of 0.33 is meaningful.
 Clarify with some examples from forward and backward sims.
 - What do proportions mean?
 Similar point to pop size above.
-Given forward pointers to sections we mention proportions in.
+Give forward pointers to sections we mention proportions in.
 - What do we mean by migration of individuals?
 Forward pointers to sections.
 :::